StrPowKno/StrPowKno/README.md

 Im trying to be a Full-Stack Developer! 😃

-I like to build fun/intresting project, and i love to help people build their projects!
+I like to build fun/intresting project, and i love to help people build their projects! 😁

 I think teamwork and building projects together will have a better result than solo projects.

-**BUT** For small projects that are personal i think teamwork would just make it worse.
+**BUT** For small projects that are personal i think teamwork would just make it worse...

 ## ⚙️ Tech Stack